scottwshaw/Boids/README.md

     user=> (use 'boids.main)

-Generate a Var s that is a "double agent" (my term) for controlling the flock display
+Generate a flock, f, which is a "double agent" (my term) for controlling the flock display

     user=> (def f (init-flock))